Pygmy short-tailed opossum

-The pygmy short-tailed opossum, scientifically named Monodelphis kunsi, is an opossum species from South America.
+The pygmy short-tailed opossum (Monodelphis kunsi), is an opossum species from South America.
 M. kunsi is a marsupial from the family Didelphidae of the order Didelphimorphia.
 Although it is a marsupial, it lacks the characteristic pouch that is often associated with this order.
 It is found in Argentina, Bolivia, Brazil and Paraguay.
 M. kunsi is considered a smaller species within the family Didelphidae, which is why it is named a pygmy opossum.
 The young are referred to as 'joeys'.
 The females are referred to as 'Jill,' and the males 'jack'.
 It was thought to have been endangered in 2001, but has since been moved to least concern by the International Union for Conservation of Nature.

 Morphological characteristics

 Monodelphis kunsi is a relatively small opossum with short, warm-brown hair on its dorsal side.
 The ventral side of this pygmy opossum is a lighter color with pale, ivory patches of fur mixed throughout.
 In addition to fur, vibrissae can be found in three locations on the face, including the nose, above the eyes and near the ears, and under the chin.
 M. kunsi lacks a mid-sagittal crest; however, it does have a throat gland present.
 Compared to other opossums, the rostrum of M. kunsi is less protruded than some other opossums, but it is still recognizable as a character of the genera Monodelphis and Didelphis.
 M. kunsi has an approximate body mass of 19 grams, with a body length ranging from 71–94 mm long, and a relatively short tail from 41–42 mm in length.
 The tail is, to at least some degree, prehensile, and it is covered with very small hairs.
 The tail is hairless at the tip, which is seen in many members of the Short-tailed opossum genus.
 It is also thought to be used for tactile purposes.